guardtime/logksi/README.md

 ### From source code

-If the latest version is needed or the package is not available for the platform check out source code from Github and build it using gcc or VS.
+If the latest version is needed or the package is not available for the platform check out source code from Github and build it using gcc.
-To build KSI tool libksi and libksi-devel (KSI C SDK) packages are needed.
+To build the logksi tool, libksi and libksi-devel (KSI C SDK) packages are needed.
 Libksi is available in Guardtime repository or as source code in GitHub:
 [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi).
 Use rebuild.sh script to build logksi tool on CentOS /RHEL.
 See `test/TEST-README.md` to